genepattern/VisualizerLauncher/index.md

 ## GenePattern Visualizer Launcher

 Launch a GenePattern visualizer from the desktop.
 Use this instead of the 'Open Visualizer' link embedded in the web page.
-This [blog post](http://software.broadinstitute.org/cancer/software/genepattern/blog/2017/03/16/java-applet-based-visualizers-no-longer-function-in-any-browser) has more detailed background information.
+This [blog post](http://software.broadinstitute.org/cancer/software/genepattern/blog/2017/03/16/java-applet-based-visualizers-no-longer-function-in-any-browser) has more details.

 ### To get started ...
-**\[Mac OS X\]** Download [VisualizerLauncher.app.zip](https://github.com/genepattern/VisualizerLauncher/releases/download/v1.2.3/VisualizerLauncher.app.zip), unzip, and open the app.</dd>
+**\[Mac OS X\]** Download [VisualizerLauncher.app.zip](https://github.com/genepattern/VisualizerLauncher/releases/download/v1.2.3/VisualizerLauncher.app.zip), unzip, and open the app.
 **\[Other java\]** Download [visualizerLauncher.jar](https://github.com/genepattern/VisualizerLauncher/releases/download/v1.2.3/visualizerLauncher-1.2.3.jar) and double-click the jar file.

 ### Launching a visualizer ...